cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.0.6 (2020-04-25) =
+* Facebook pixel change for Purchase, SearchResult and ViewCategory events

+= 8.0.5 (2020-04-24) =
+* Facebook pixel change for AddToCart event

+= 8.0.4 (2020-04-23) =
+* Facebook pixel code change for variable products

+= 8.0.3 (2020-04-23) =
+* Cleaned-up some un-used code

+= 8.0.2 (2020-04-21) =
+* Solved a PHP warning issue that showed on the settings page (undefined variables)

+= 8.0.1 (2020-04-21) =
+* Removed some more obsolote license JS code

+= 8.0.0 (2020-04-21) =
+* Removed the phone home license check feature
+* Made all remaining features free and fully functional
+* Solved an issue where the function wc_review_ratings_enabled was not supported by any WC version older than 3.6
+* Users with a license: please reach out to support@adtribes.io to receive a download link with the Elite version of the plugin

 = 7.9.9 (2020-04-20) =
 * Solved an issue where the function wc_review_ratings_enabled was not supported by any WC version older than 3.6